 Your Voice Helps Keep Baby Alpacas With Their Mothers

-PETA’s undercover investigation—and more than 100,000 signatures from supporters like you—persuaded major retailers to drop alpaca, a product of fear.
-Valentino and ESPRIT are just a couple of the high-end designers that banned alpaca, in a move that spares the lives of gentle animals.
+PETA’s undercover investigation—and more than 100,000 signatures from supporters like you—persuaded major retailers to drop alpaca wool, a product of fear.
+Valentino and ESPRIT are just a couple of the high-end designers that banned alpaca wool, in a move that spares the lives of gentle animals.
 But some companies still profit from the pain and torment of alpacas in the name of fashion.